 Develop a to-do list.

 Have the list on hand when friends and family ask how they can help.
-If someone stops by, don’t be shy about asking for help with housework.
+If someone stops by, don’t be shy about asking for help with housework, errands, or other chores.

 Take care of yourself.